MicrosoftDocs/windows-dev-docs/hub/powertoys/grouppolicy.md

 4. If your domain has more than one domain controller, the new ADMX files will be replicated to them at the next domain replication interval.
 ### Import the administrative template in Intune

-You can find all instructions on how to import the tdministrative templates in Intune [here](https://learn.microsoft.com/mem/intune/configuration/administrative-templates-import-custom#add-the-admx-and-adml-files).
+You can find all instructions on how to import the administrative templates in Intune [here](/mem/intune/configuration/administrative-templates-import-custom#add-the-admx-and-adml-files).

 ### Scope